SiddhartaDutta/Spotify-to-MP3/README.md

 ***
 **NOTE**: System administrator permissions are required due to Docker.
 The script and subsequently generated Docker image will not work without administrator permissions.

+**NOTE**: Ensure that any directory in the full path where you are installing the program does NOT contain spaces.
+Docker will not work with any spaces.

 **NOTE**: If using WSL on Ubuntu 22.xx, make sure to run the following commands prior to running the script (adds missing yet required tools):
 ```